 Not only did this scheme violate the False Claims Act, it also went against the Anti-Kickback Statute.
 Medical professionals could find themselves in hot water in these types of situations, especially where the credibility of the doctor-patient relationship is concerned.
 Additionally, the illegal use of medical prescriptions could significantly harm a doctor’s credibility, even if he or she had no knowledge of the telemedicine company’s use of their professional details.
 This case serves as an example of the many ways in which telemedicine can harm physicians and other medical professionals.

-Elderly Medicare Patients & Telehealth Fraud
+Example: Elderly Medicare Patients & Telehealth Fraud

 Another similar scam involved prying phone calls where the caller would ask patients if they’d like to receive free, albeit unnecessary, knee braces, ankle braces, and the like.
 If the patient said yes, a virtual doctor (or a scammer with stolen credentials) would send a prescription, without ever seeing the patient, to a medical device company, who would then place an order through Medicare for a brace.
 Although this scam typically didn’t cost the patient a dime (due to their Medicare benefits), those involved in the scheme would receive a kickback for funneling business to the medical device company.